moppymopperson/bitbaibai/README.md

 # Testing and Validation

-In this context bugs have serious repurcussions, so all `Algorith` and `Market` classes should have 100% unit test coverage.
-Do not submit a pull requet without unit tests.
-Test can be run from the `baibai-trader` directory with `nosetests tests/`.
+In this context bugs have serious repercussions, so all `Algorithm` and `Market` classes should have 100% unit test coverage.
+Please submit pull requests with unit tests.
+Tests can be run from the `baibai-trader` directory with `nosetests tests/`.

 When developing new algorithms, it is helpful to validate their performance